cellomonster/iOS-MultiWM/README.md

 # iOS-MultiWM

-Currently, Dissident must be used to keep apps alive while they are displayed in windows
+Dissident must be used to keep apps alive while they are displayed in windows

 Touch keyboard input for windowed apps is not currently supported.
 Bluetooth keyboard input will work.